The Connection between Mergers and AGN Activity in Simulated and Observed Massive Galaxies: Discussion

 Many studies have found that mid-IR selected AGN show a stronger correlation with mergers than AGN selected at other wavelengths \citep[e.g,][]{Satyapal2014,Ellison2019}. \citet{Donley2018} find that IR-selected, heavily obscured AGN in the CANDELS/COSMOS field are more likely than X-ray-selected AGN to be identified as disturbed, potentially post-merger, systems. \citet{Kocevski2015} find heavily obscured AGN at $z\sim1$ are three times more likely than unobscured AGN to show signatures of galaxy interactions.

-Although our radiative transfer model includes galaxy-scale dust, it does not include dust on the scale of the accretion structure surrounding the black hole.
-While we know what the intrinsic accretion rates onto the central SMBHs are, we do not take into account the torus-scale obscuration in the generation of our synthetic images, or our bolometric luminosity cuts.
-The inclusion of torus-scale obscuration may be an important ingredient in realistically selecting AGN from the simulations.
+Although our RT model includes galaxy-scale dust, it does not include dust on the scale of the accretion structure surrounding the black hole.
+While we can directly measure intrinsic accretion rates onto the central SMBHs, we do not take into account the torus-scale obscuration in the generation of our synthetic images, or in our AGN luminosity cuts.
+The inclusion of torus-scale obscuration may be a relevant ingredient in realistically selecting AGN from the simulations, by potentially removing the few merger-induced AGN from detection.
 Future work may benefit from more detailed modeling of AGN emission \citep[e.g,][]{Done2012} and torus-scale obscuration \citep[such as the models detailed in][]{Nenkova2008,Nenkova2008a}.

 Simulation resolution and sub-grid physics could also impact our results.
 Our choices of SMBH accretion and feedback physics within the simulation directly impact the measured AGN activity, and are themselves dependent on simulation resolution.
 In order to study the impact of mergers on AGN activity, both AGN scales and cosmological scales must be simulated at high resolution.
 Simulations run at higher spatial resolution would allow the inclusion of more detailed physics, that occurs well below the resolution limit of our simulations.
-For example, hyper-zoom simulations that study accretion onto SMBH find that the Bondi-Hoyle approximation used in our simulation suite may be quite inaccurate \citep{Angles-Alcazar2020}.
-Furthermore, BH accretion rates and AGN luminosities may vary on very short timescales that are not captured in our simulations.
-This can further wash out the correlation between merger events and a detectable enhancement in AGN activity.
+For example, hyper-zoom simulations that study accretion onto SMBH find that the Bondi-Hoyle approximation used in our simulation suite may be quite inaccurate \citep{Angles-Alcazar2021}. \citet{Zanisi2021} find that higher resolution cosmological hydrodynamic simulations are better able to capture the small-scale galaxy morphologies, which may be tied to AGN response to mergers.
+Higher resolutions and more realistic modelling may find a stronger and more broad correlation between merger events and induced AGN activity.